leoloso/leoloso.com/src/posts/webinar-on-schemaless-graphql.md

   - schema
 ---

-I will be presenting a [webinar on the “schemaless” GraphQL](https://nomadjs.com/live/kSk2ymG1OgnfnDchrCuVp/Introduction-to-the--schemaless--GraphQL/) on November 13th at 6 pm PST.
+I will be presenting a [webinar on my implementation of GraphQL for PHP](https://nomadjs.com/live/kSk2ymG1OgnfnDchrCuVp/Introduction-to-the--schemaless--GraphQL/) on November 13th at 6 pm PST.
 To watch it, it's necessary to have an account with [NomadJS](https://nomadjs.com), however it is free to create one, so be welcome to come join me!

-**Title:** Introduction to the "schemaless" GraphQL
+**Title:** Introduction to “PoP API”, a brand-new GraphQL server in PHP

 **Description:**